suibari/herokusleep/README.md

 ## Customize

 If you would like to customize the error page,
-clone this repository and change as you like.
+clone this repository and change it as you like.

 The background color and text color are defined at about line 129.